hoytpr/Lacto_genome/notes.md

 These are renamed as `.fastq` files in the next steps when they are concatenated.

 <a name="03"></a>
-`3.` This could also be done with a  well-known `sed` script such as:
+`Note 3.` This could also be done with a  well-known `sed` script such as:
 ```
 sed -n '1~4s/^@/>/p;2~4p' LacR2aaab.fastq > LacR2aaab.fasta
 ```

 <a name="04"></a>
-`4.` The same type of piping used in script 10 could have been used here.
+`Note 4.` The same type of piping used in script 10 could have been used here.

 <a name="05"></a>
-`5.` After removing plasmid reads, the Spades assembly contained no plasmid in the `assembly_graph_with_scaffolds.gfa` and `assembly_graph.fastg` which were both empty files.
+`Note 5.` After removing plasmid reads, the Spades assembly contained no plasmid in the `assembly_graph_with_scaffolds.gfa` and `assembly_graph.fastg` which were both empty files.

 <a name="06"></a>
-6. These scripts could have been simplified to (for example):
+`Note 6.` These scripts could have been simplified to (for example):
 ```
 blastn -db /lactoplasmid/lactoplasmid/lactoplas_db -num_threads 32 -evalue 0.001 -query LacR1aaabacad.fasta -out /lactoplasmid/lactoplasmid/R1aaablactoplas.out -outfmt "6 qseqid"
 ```